Early Man (film): Plot

+On the day of the match with Oofeefa in attendance, Dug announces his forfeiture as part of the deal which spares the rest of the tribe and agrees to take their place in the mines alone.
 However, his reinvigorated teammates arrive on the now tamed giant duck to play the match.
-They are down 3–1 at half-time, but rally in the second half to tie the score.
-Nooth incapacitates the referee and takes his place, making biased calls in favour of the local team that leads to Bobnar, who is the cavemen's goalkeeper, being knocked out.

-Hognob takes his place and blocks a penalty kick, and Dug scores using a bicycle kick to win the match for the cavemen, 4–3.
-The cavemen win their valley back with the respect of Oofeefa, the local team, and the crowd.
-Nooth tries to escape and steal the crowd's admission money, but Dug and Goona stop him with help from the giant duck.
-Nooth is arrested for his crimes and everyone gets their money back.

-Goona and Nooth's elite team join Dug's tribe for a hunt, but they are frightened off by a rabbit pretending to be a woolly mammoth.
+The cavemen score an early goal, but the local team soon takes a 3-1 lead.
+When the cavemen manage to tie the match Nooth incapacitates the referee and takes his place, making biased calls in favour of the local team that leads to Bobnar (who was serving as the goalie) being knocked out.
+Hognob takes his place before blocking a penalty kick, and Dug scores using a bicycle kick to win the match for the cavemen, and they win their valley back with the respect of Oofeefa, the local team, and the crowd.
+Nooth tries to escape and steal the crowd's admission money, but is arrested for his crimes while everyone gets their money back.
+Sometime later, Goona and Nooth's elite team join Dug's tribe for a hunt, but they are frightened off by the rabbit pretending to be a woolly mammoth.